aurelia-v-grid/vGridDocs/chap16/cli.md

     ]
 }
 ```
-4. Under loader/plugins/text/stub you need to set it to false
+4. Under loader/plugins/text/stub you need to set it to false.
 ```

  "loader": {
       "type": "require",
       "configTarget": "vendor-bundle.js",